Joel-Barratt/Eukaryotyping/README.md

 ### Prerequisites for OSX Catalina

->What prerequisites you need to install this code
+>Prerequisites for installation of this code

 #### Xcode Command Line Tools